YadaYadaSoftware/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.Annotations/README.md

 }
 ```

-and in your template would be:
+and place in your template:

 ```